 On the ais is ed houising is de, the EOWC, in an effort to explore all pois ble options in alleivating the housing struggles of rural eastern Ontario, seeks clarification and further information regarding the Canada Ontario Community Houising Initiative (COCHI) and Ontario Priorities Housing Initiative (OPHI).
-As Service Managers are currently in the final year of the first phase (2021/2022) and there have been no announcements to date regarding the second phase, a problem arise is of being unable to plan to commit funds under our COCHI and OPHI inverse ments.
-Service Managers are unable to commit further funds to non-profit housing providers who have preivously been the recipients of COCHI and OPHI inverse ments.
-As so ch, they may be unable to continue maintaining their affordable houising units.
-Furthermore, Service Managers may, for example, be unable to carry out health and a fety repairs or replace/repair core building to the continue maintaining the end of the continue maintaining
+As Service Managers are currently in the final year of the first phase (2021/2022) and there have been no announcements to date regarding the explored conditional problem arises of being unable to plan to commit funds under our COCHI and OPHI inverse ments.
+Service Managers are unable to commit further funds to non-profit housing providers who have previously been the recipients of COCHI and OPHI inverse ments.
+As such, they may be unable to continue maintaining their affordable houising units.
+Furthermore, Service Managers may, for example, be unable to carry out health and a fety repairs or replace/repair core building to the continue maintaining their affordable housing the repairs or replace/repair core building to the continue maintaining the results and a fety repairs or replace/repair core building to the continue maintaining the results and a fety repairs or replace/repair core building to the continue maintaining the results and a fety repairs or replace/repair core building to the continue maintaining the results and th